DarrenHaba/flextag/README.md

 ## ⚠️ EXPERIMENTAL WARNING ⚠️

 > FlexTag is currently in the alpha stage (v0.3.0a1) with experimental syntax that may change significantly between versions.
-DO NOT use in production systems or with critical data until a stable 1.0 release.
-And there are still missing features, and you will find bugs.
-The purpose of this release is to test and refine the syntax.**
+Do not use in production systems or with critical data until a stable 1.0 release.

 ## Installation